tospery/getwidget/README.md

   </a>
 </p>

+GetWidget, a leading [**Flutter app development company**](https://www.getwidget.dev/hire-flutter-developer), proudly operates as a 100% free and open-source platform.
+We encourage and support an active, healthy community that accepts contributions from the public – including you.
+There are a couple of ways in which you can contribute to the growing community of getwidget.
-[**GetWidget**](https://www.getwidget.dev) is a 100% free Flutter open-source UI Kit library built with <a href="https://flutter.dev/" target="_blank">Flutter SDK</a> to make Flutter development easier and more joyful than ever.
+ UI Kit library built with <a href="https://flutter.dev/" target="_blank">Flutter SDK</a> to make Flutter development easier and more joyful than ever.
 GetWidget has 1000+ pre-build widgets that you can reuse to develop both Flutter mobile app and web app.
-Our motto is to provide the best Flutter UI library to the Flutter community to speed up their development process and build awesome apps with pre-build Flutter Library Components.
+Our motto is to provide the best Flutter UI library to the Flutter community to speed up their development process and build awesome apps with [**pre-build Flutter Library Components**](https://docs.getwidget.dev/)

 ## Table of contents